Nickel futures rise on firm spot demand

 PTI

-The metal for August delivery traded higher by Rs 14.30, or 1.46 percent, at Rs 995 per kg in a business turnover of 102 lots.
+The metal for August delivery traded higher by 10 paise, or 0.01 percent, at Rs 1,019 per kg in a business turnover of 179 lots.

 Rising demand in spot market from alloy makers mainly supported the price rise in nickel futures, analysts said.